-AV 136
+Summary of Lesson 136|Lambi mehnat Vs Dhakka marmotivation

-Lambi Mehnat vs Dhakka Maar Motivation

-Classroom Participation Expectation: Please maintain 60:40 ratio in your classroom.
-Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
-More student participation is better.

-To help students understand the importance of taking full responsibility for their lives and to equip them with practical strategies to do so effectively.
+Resources: mins • AV 136 Lesson Duration: 135 Lambi Mehnat vs Dhakka Maar Motivation Classroom Participation Expectation: Please main itain 60:40 ratio in your classroom.
+Students should speak for at least 60% of the e classroom time, while the teacher speaks for no more that participation an 40%.
+More student is better.
+Objectives: • To help students understand the importance of for their lives and to equip them with prace effectively.
 Step 1: 10 mins.
-(Urban facilitators to conduct Step 1 and Step 2 in 25 mins):

-Begin the lesson by asking students what they think it means to take responsibility for their lives.
-Encourage them to share their thoughts and experiences.
+(Urban classrooms to conduct S mins): Step 1 and Step 2 in 25 Begin the lesson by asking students what they t responsibility for their lives.
+Encourage them to sh experiences.
 Step 2: 30 mins.
-(Urban facilitators to conduct Step 1 and Step 2 in 25 mins):
+(Urban classrooms to conduc 25 mins): t Step 1 and Step 2 in